lechium/RSTLCopyOperation/README.md

 We would love you for the contribution to **ncp**, check the ``LICENSE`` file for more info.

+## Future Plans

+- Make the necessary code into a framework or library and add it to cocoapods
+- Add any other feature disparities that exist in original **cp** and not in **ncp**
+- Add a cask to brew for easier installs

 ## Meta

 Kevin Bradley